41 Circular Features

 We can work with things like hours, days and weeks directly.
 But we need to take extra care when working with uneven periods such as months and years, since the months are not all the same length, and leap years exist.
 One way to deal with this is to work with the decimal representation.

-Once we have the datetime variables in the right format, all we have to do is find an appropriate circular method in Chapter 62 and apply it.
+Once we have the datetime variables in the right format, all we have to do is find an appropriate circular method in the Circular section and apply it.

 TODO